Sij-dev/Decentralised_Food_App/README.md

 ## Project setup

 Setup a truffle development environement mentioned in the project documentaion.
-The following tools is mandatory to execute this project
+The following are the prerequisites to execute this project
 ```
 - Truffle
 - Metamask ( google chrome with metamask plugin)